Johnny Paul Penry: Arrests

-In 1977, Penry was convicted of rape and sentenced to five years in prison; he was released from prison in the summer of 1979 after serving two years for that crime.
+In 1977, Penry was convicted of rape and sentenced to five years in prison.
+He was released from prison in the summer of 1979, after serving two years.
 Penry found work delivering appliances.
-In October 1979, he raped and killed a young woman by stabbing her with a pair of scissors.
-The victim, Pamela Moseley Carpenter, had received an appliance delivery from Penry a few weeks before the crime.
-Penry had been out of prison for three months at the time of the murder.
-Carpenter, 22 years old when she died, was the younger sister of National Football League kicker Mark Moseley.

-On Oct 25, 1979, Penry broke into Carpenter's house and stabbed her with a pair of scissors she had been using to make a Halloween costume for her niece.
+On October 25, 1979, he raped and murdered 22-year-old Pamela Moseley Carpenter, the younger sister of National Football League kicker Mark Moseley.
+Carpenter had received an appliance delivery from him a few weeks earlier.
+Penry had been out of prison for only three months.
+Penry broke into Carpenter's house and stabbed her with a pair of scissors she had been using to make a Halloween costume for her niece.
 He then beat and raped her before leaving her for dead.
 Carpenter eventually died from internal bleeding, but lived long enough to call a friend and provide a description of suspect as she was being transported to a hospital in an ambulance.
 Penry was arrested by police on the same day.

-Penry was sentenced to death on April 9, 1980.
+Penry was convicted of capital murder and sentenced to death on April 9, 1980.
+After being sentenced to death, Penry flew into a violent rage and had to be subdued by the deputies.
+He was later convicted of attempted deadly assault on a peace officer for this incident.

 Appeals and U.S. Supreme Court rulings

 By 1989, Penry's appeals reached the U.S. Supreme Court.
 In Penry v.
 Lynaugh, the court held that the execution of intellectually disabled offenders did not constitute cruel and unusual punishment, but it overturned his death sentence, holding that Texas laws on jury instructions had not allowed jurors in Penry's case to adequately consider intellectual disability as mitigating evidence during the punishment phase of his trial.

-Penry was retried in 1990 and again sentenced to the death penalty.
+Penry was retried in 1990 and again resentenced.
 In 2001, Penry's 1990 conviction was appealed to the U.S. Supreme Court.
 In Penry v.
 Johnson, the court ruled, by a 6-3 majority, that the judge presiding over the 1990 trial had given inadequate instructions to the jury in terms of how they should weigh the concerns about Penry's mental impairment when deciding his punishment.